stefano-gajon-cko/Checkout.HeartBeat/README.md

 ## Usage

-To create a Health Monitor Runner you have to options
+To create a Health Monitor Runner you have two options

 __Configuration__